-Why is it that in this age of mighty inventions and discoveries, mankind still per sist in looking to the past for wonderful achievements
+Why is it that in this age of mighty inventions and discoveries, mankind still persist in looking to the past for wonderful achievements?
+It is well for modern discoverers and inventors that they did not live in the days of Galleo, for if they had, like him they would have been compelled to denounce the philosophy of their success, or be them-selves denounced as apostates, actuated by evil spirits, by the very men who were at that time laying the foundation of learning that is to-day taught in our schools-the men who knew there could be no more new planets than they had discovered, "because there were seven openings in a man's head, there were seven openings in a man's head, seven days in a week, and confequently there could be only seven planets."

-It is well for modern discoverers and inventors that they did not live in the days of Galileo, for if they had, like him they would have been compelled to denounce the philosophy of their success, or be them-selves denounced as apostates, actuated by evil spirits, by the very men who were at that time laying the foundation of learning that is today taught in our schools-the men who knew there could be no more new planets than they had discovered, "because there were seven openings in a man's head, seven days in a week, and consequently there could be only seven planets."
-Is it not true that there is more to be learned of nature and nature's God in a lump of chalk, in the granite of the hillsides, in the trees of the forest, in the rippling brooklets, in the chemical analysis of the soil, in the symmetry of the snow flake, the son, in the symmetry of the snow flake, in the brilliancy of the dewdrop, in the pe-tals of the flowers, in the carol of the birds, in the silvery voice of youth, in the move-ments of the heavenly bodies, and in the ar-chitectural design and mathematical accu-racy of animate and inanimate life, than in all the books and creats that have been all the books and creeds that have been written by man since the beginning of the world, or the unwritten thoughts that have been handed down to us by tradition?
+Is it not true that there is more to be learned of nature and nature's God in a lump of chalk, in the granite of the hillsides, in the trees of the forest in the rip-pling brooklets, in the chemical analysis of the soil, in the symmetry of the snow flake, in the brilliancy of the dewdrep in the pe-tals of the flowers, in the carol of the birds, in the silvery voice of youth, in the move-ments of the heavenly bodies, and in the ar-chitectural design and mathematical accu-racy of animate and inanimate life, than in all the books and creeds that have been written by man since the beginning of the world, or the unwritten thoughts that have been handed down to us by traditions ticed, will be productive of peace on earth and good will among men.